UBC-Solar/Simulation/README.md

     If neither work, you either do not have pip installed or are not in the correct directory.

-- Next, run the build command to complete the build which will attempt to compile a few libraries to improve performance.
-    ```bash
-    build_simulation
-    ```
-  You can also run the script directly by navigating to the "Simulation" project root directory.
-    ```bash
-    python build.py
-    ```

-    If the above command doesn't work, try the one below:

-    ```bash
-    python3 build.py
-    ```

-- If all the commands worked, you should then be able to run the command `simulation_health_check`, which will ensure everything is working properly.
+- You should then be able to run the command `simulation_health_check`, which will ensure everything is working properly.

 ```bash
 simulation_health_check